 Change in Marital Status

-If you are getting married or divorced, that is also a good time to speak with an advisor.
-An unbiased third party helps prevent people from making emotional decisions whether entering or leaving a marriage.
+If you are getting married or divorced, that is also a good time to speak with a financial advisor.
+An unbiased third party can help prevent people from making emotional decisions whether entering or leaving a marriage.
 This could involve combining or separating assets, income decisions, tax changes, retirement savings, etc.

 Owning a Business